Chair of the Senate

-(6) The chairperson shall announce the result of the vote by circular resolution at the following session.
+(6) The chairperson shall announce the result of the vote by circular resolution without delay.

 § 15.
 Bias

-(1) A member is considered to be biased if there is a reason for bias within the meaning of Section 7 (1) AVG.2
+(1) A member is considered to be biased if there is a reason for bias within the meaning of § 7 (1) AVG.2

-(2) Unless the Senate decides otherwise, the biased member shall leave the meeting for the duration of the discussion of the matter and may not participate in the vote.3
+(2) Unless the Senate decides otherwise, the biased member shall leave the meeting for the duration of the discussion of the matter and may not participate in the vote.

 (3) In the case of doubt, the Senate shall decide, at the request of a member, whether there is a reason for bias.